• Skip to primary navigation

 Roast the Salmon

-1. Preheat the oven to 425 F. Line a baking sheet with aluminum foil and grease with a light coating of olive oil.
+1. Preheat the oven to 425 F. Line a baking sheet with foil and grease with a light coating of olive oil.
 Place the salmon fillets skin side down on the baking sheet, rub them with a little olive oil and sprinkle with salt and pepper.

-2. Transfer the salmon to the preheated oven and roast for about 15 minutes, until the fish just begins to flake with a fork.
+1. Transfer the salmon to the preheated oven and roast for about 15 minutes, until the fish just begins to flake with a fork.

 Cook the quinoa